NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 If machines can learn 10,000 voices and humans can only learn between 10 and 100, does that make computers smarter than humans?

 *** =instructions
-- Yes
+- Definitely
 - No
-- Don't know
+- Maybe

 *** =hint
 Trust your instinct on this one!